-This may be, of course, just as well accomplished using the GUI driven Synaptic package manager.
+This may be, of course, as well accomplished using the GUI driven Synaptic package manager.
 Other Linux distributions may use different software management tools, but the names of the necessary packages should be very similar to those above.

-On Windows operating system, it may be necessary to add the C:\Python35 directory and the scripts directory C:\Python35\Scripts to the system PATH.
-Some Python distributions may already do that as a part of their installation process.
+On Windows operating system, it may be necessary to add the C:\Python37 directory and the scripts directory C:\Python37\Scripts to the system PATH.
+Some Python distributions already do so as a part of their installation process.
 The easiest way to check is to start the Command Prompt, type there python and see if this starts the Python interpreter.

-2.2 PDFgetX3 installation
+2.2 Installation

-PDFgetX3 is distributed as a Python egg package, which can be obtained from the Columbia Technology Ventures.
+The diffpy.pdfgetx software is distributed as a Python egg package, which can be obtained from the Columbia Technology Ventures.
 Once all the required software is in place, start the command prompt on Windows or a Unix terminal on Linux or Mac, navigate to the directory that contains the egg file and execute the following command: